Bowel Problems, Conditions & Symptoms

 If you are looking for information about Stoma’s then you can visit our Stoma Care section which contains a host of information including:

 - Diet and Exercise

 - What to expect before stoma surgery

 - Stoma Reversal

 - Irrigation and your Stoma

 Just Can’t Wait Card

 A small convenient and well recognised card that greatly improves your ability to gain access to toilet facilities in all sorts of locations.
-You can purchase one here.
+You can request your FREE Just Can’t Wait Card here.